Edward Fitz-Symon

 Edward Fitz-Symon (c.
 1530–1593) was a leading Irish barrister and judge of the Elizabethan era.
-He held the offices of Attorney General for Ireland, Serjeant-at-law (Ireland) and very briefly Master of the Rolls in Ireland.
+He held the offices of Attorney General for Ireland and Serjeant-at-law (Ireland) and was very briefly Master of the Rolls in Ireland.
 Despite his appointment to these senior offices, he was derided by his contemporaries as being a man of "mean learning".
 His family were Lords of the Manor of Baldoyle for several generations.